Burrow Mump: 18th century rebuilding

 In 1793, the church was rebuilt with a west tower, 3-bay nave and south porch, in squared and coursed lias with red brick and Hamstone dressings.
 The attempt at total rebuilding ended in failure to collect enough money, despite donations from William Pitt the Younger and Admiral Hood, and a church for the community was built instead at the foot of the hill (Burrowbridge) in 1838.
 In the mid 20th century the ruin on Burrow Mump underwent some repairs to the north west corner.

-The ruined church is one of the churches dedicated to St. Michael that falls on a ley line proposed by John Michell.
+The ruined church is one of the churches dedicated to St. Michael that falls on a ley line proposed by John Michell of the pseudoscientific Earth Mysteries Movement.
 Other connected St. Michaels on the ley line include churches built at Othery and Glastonbury Tor.
+However, Michell's ley line is drawn as a straight line on a map across the counties of Wiltshire, Somerset, Devon and Cornwall linking his sites, and does not take into account the curvature of the Earth.
+Churches built on hills were also frequently dedicated to St Michael, and it is just a coincidence that a small scattering of churches dedicated to St Michael are found roughly near to the route of his line.

 Memorial

 The site of 3.573 ha including the hill and ruined church were presented, in 1946, by Major Alexander Gould Barrett, to the National Trust and serve as a memorial to the 11,281 Somerset men who lost their lives during the First and Second World Wars.
 The National Trust was taken to court for nuisance after soil from Burrow Mump slipped onto a neighbouring farmer's land.
 The ruin was classified as a Grade II listed building in 1963.
 It has been a Scheduled monument since 1949.